Cats Not Getting Along? Tips to Get Them to Stop Fighting Each Other

 - Try various cat toys, such as the Bergen TurboScratcher, springs, or whatever types of toys your cats are most interested in.

 - If the fights are extreme enough that you fear they’ll injure each other, put the cats in separate rooms at night or when you leave the house.

 How to Get Your Cats to Like Each Other

 - Make sure each cat has plenty of his or her own space.
 This means putting their food and water bowls, litter boxes, and beds in separate areas.

 - Don’t give the cats catnip.
 It can increase aggression in some cats.

 - Have plenty of their favorite cat toys around to distract them from fighting.

-- Make time they spend together is as pleasant as possible.
-Encourage fun activity such as playing or giving each one a treat.
+- Make the time they spend together as pleasant as possible.
+Encourage fun activities, such as playing or giving each one a treat.